My Dad’s Hands

 The other bad decision was that I had an antique barber chair I’d bought from an activity therapist at the mental hospital where I worked,1 and decided it was just too big and heavy to move all the way to Oregon.

-Sometimes you see these memes asking what you would say to yourself when you were a teenager; I would tell myself not to get rid of my guitar stuff and not to give away the barber chair.
+Sometimes you see memes asking what you would say to yourself when you were a teenager; I would tell myself not to get rid of my guitar stuff and not to give away the barber chair.
 But I probably wouldn’t listen.
 I’m stupid that way.

 (Speaking of the musicians who’ve signed my grungy old JDS, I also have a Village Inn kids’ coloring book/placemat that No. 1 Son and Barry McGuire colored together when No. 1 Son was 3, but that’s yet another story).